WTIFS/tantan-demo/README.md

-# tantan-demo
+# demo

 ## Project Description 项目描述
-- Tantan Back-End Developer Test
-- The task is to implement a basic RESTful HTTP service in Go for a simplified Tantan backend:
+- The task is to implement a basic RESTful HTTP service in Go for a simplified ** backend:
                                    Adding users and swiping other people in order to find a match.

 ## Project Structure 项目结构